Nabla Dictation

 Nabla Dictation is a lightweight, real-time speech-to-text tool enabling clinicians to dictate directly at the cursor—anywhere on their computer.
 It works seamlessly within any EHR and other apps like email, Teams, document editing etc. Nabla Dictation is available on PC and Mac.
-If you would like access to it, please contact us.
+This feature is available in private beta only for now.

 Once installed on the desktop, Nabla Dictation appears as a floating bar that you can move around your screen with drag and drop: